-When you’re running a yearbook program, the grunt of the work comes down to this: figuring out how to make a yearbook page.
-Then making another, and another… and another.
+When running a yearbook program, the brunt of the work comes down to figuring out exactly how to make a yearbook page.
+(And then how to make another, and another.)

-Even if you have help from a group of students or parent volunteers, you still need to master that art of yearbook page layouts.
-And you might even need to teach it to your team.
+Even if you have help from a group of students or parent volunteers, you still need to master the art of yearbook page layouts.
+You may also need to teach it to your team.

 With that in mind, here’s how to make a yearbook page: